EdTeKLA/IndigenousLanguages_Corpora/PlainsCree/Articles/ThreeKindsNominal/README.md

 Text is fully from this paper.

-Mühlbauer, Jeff.
-"Three kinds of nominals in Nehiyawewin."
-Proceedings from the.
-2004.
+Mühlbauer, J. (2004).
+Three kinds of nominals in Nehiyawewin.
+In Proceedings from the.

 @inproceedings{muhlbauer2004three,
   title={Three kinds of nominals in Nehiyawewin},